|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This easy orange tart recipe is a sweet twist on the classic citrus tart sold in pastry shops everywhere.
-Not that there is anything wrong with the lemon version, this one is a little less sharp and a lot sweeter.
+A little less sharp and a lot sweeter than the lemon version, this tart uses orange juice and zest for a refreshingly different taste.

 - 1/2 teaspoon salt